leomil72/leOS/README.txt

 ***********************
 Version history

 v.
+1.0.2:  code cleaning
-1.0.1a: function taskIsRunning renamed to getTaskStatus
+v.
+1.0.1a: function taskIsRunning renamed as getTaskStatus
 v.
 1.0.1:  code cleaning and 32-bit overflow fixing
 v.
 1.0.0:  added a method to check if a task is running - first stable release
 v.
 0.1.5:  added support for Atmega344